ERICCYS/CZ2002-SCRAME-Application/Coding_allocations.md

 | Enter exam mark                             |             | Similar to "Enter coursework mark" |      | |
 | Print course statistics                     |             |           |          |                    |
 | Print student transcript                    |             |           |          |                    |

+Guys, pls provide some notes here that you think is useful for teammates.

+#### Note:
+- `Use keyword static if this function needs to be called outside using Class_Name.Method_Name` e.g. Most methods inside Mgr classes need to be declared as `static`.

 #### Happy Coding!
 Cheers!